 As good stewards of our university mission, we establish the following strategic goals for FY19-FY21.

 Goal 1.
-To embody the gifts of our Ignatian heritage amidst a robust educational experience in a nurturing, safe, well-maintained, and beautiful campus environment.
+To embody the gifts of our Ignatian heritage and the Universal Apostolic Preferences of the Society of Jesus (2019-2029) amidst a robust educational experience in a nurturing, safe, well-maintained, and beautiful campus environment.

 Goal 1 will be achieved through the following actions.

-• By upholding the University’s Jesuit mission and identity.
+- By upholding the University’s Jesuit mission and identity.

-• By executing our individual and institutional goals to create a more diverse, inclusive, supportive, and socially just campus climate that enhances the surrounding community.
+- By executing our individual and institutional goals to create a more diverse, inclusive, supportive, and socially just campus climate that enhances the surrounding community.

 - By capitalizing on and leveraging our visibility in mission driven intercollegiate athletics.

 - By strengthening Xavier’s brand through collaborative efforts across all divisions.

 - By developing a pervasive culture of safety, security, and compliance.

 - By providing and maintaining facilities, building, and grounds that support the academic, spiritual, and recreational needs of our Xavier University community.

 Goal 2.
 To develop and maintain dynamic undergraduate academic programs that are built upon our Jesuit core curriculum and led by committed faculty and staff.
 These programs will be high quality, distinctive, compelling, and provide a pathway for students to obtain internships, graduate and professional school entrance, and meaningful jobs.

 Goal 2 will be achieved through the following actions.

 - By becoming a regional center of healthcare expertise through excellence in Population Health, Nursing, and related health fields while supporting our current academic centers of excellence and expanding our affinity partnerships, especially in the health care space of the HUB and University Station.

-- By creating new academic programs in data science and cyber security to be responsive to regional and national needs.
+- By creating new academic programs in data science, cyber security, and medical sciences to be responsive to regional and national needs.